How to Seal Painted Furniture Properly - Regained Relics

 Using a topcoat for more durable protection

 For hardworking furniture, a topcoat is often the most straightforward option.
-A good water-based topcoat dries clear, is easier to clean up, and generally keeps the painted colour closer to its original look compared with some oil-based products.
+A good water-based topcoat like Ultra Guard and Tough Coat dries clear, is easier to clean up, and generally keeps the painted color closer to its original look compared with some oil-based products.

-Use a quality brush or applicator made for smooth finishes, and avoid overworking it.
+With Ultra Guard, use a quality brush or applicator made for smooth finishes like StaalMeester Micro Felt Rollers, and avoid overworking it.
 That is the trick.
 Lay it on in a thin, even coat and leave it alone.
 Going back over partly drying topcoat is how you end up with drag marks and texture.
+Allow the self levelling properties do their magic.

 Two thin coats are often better than one thick one, especially on surfaces that need extra resilience.
 Sanding very lightly between coats with a fine grit can help if the first coat raises the grain or leaves minor texture, but keep that sanding gentle.
 You are smoothing, not stripping back your hard work.